 - There are fewer costs to a virtual run.
 Where is the money going?
 Can I get a partial refund?

-While virtual runs typically have fewer costs, we were well into the execution of our in-person event for 2020 and had already incurred many of the costs.
-Money will be used to cover expenses.
+While virtual runs typically have fewer costs, we are faced with postage costs in addition to the administrative and hard costs of supplies, shirts, medals, and bibs.
 Each year, race proceeds are given to partner charities.
 While we cannot predict the outcome this year, or whether there will be any race proceeds, the same process and mission will be used.
-Our charity partners this year are Greater Green Bay Habitat for Humanity and Green Bay YMCA Full Circle Program.

 - I don’t want to defer or run a virtual race.
 What are my options?

 Your entry fee will be used as a charitable contribution to the event if you do not select a virtual race or deferment option.
-We cannot issue a refund as many expenses for the event have already been incurred.
+We cannot issue a refund as all proceeds from the 2020 event have been donated to our charity partners.

 - I’m a legend.
 What does this do for my status?

-- What should relay teams do if emergency orders don’t allow us to run together when we decide to do our relay?
+- What should relay teams do if local health officials do not recommend running together when we decide to do our relay?

 You can choose to complete the virtual run by assigning varying lengths of the 13.1 or 26.2-mile options or find creative ways to pass a “baton” while keeping required distances from each other and creating a “baton” exchange that includes a washing/sanitizing process.
 There is no requirement that relay teams do this together.
 We’re all running together in spirit.

 - I was planning to volunteer.
-Do you still need help?
+Do you still need help with the virtual event?

 Thank you for your interest and support.
 We are not soliciting volunteers at this time.